 Most people who travel to Mexico have a wonderful time and don't encounter any problems.
-However, as in other tourist destinations throughout the world, crime is a fact of life, and as a tourist you may be targeted for theft.
+However, as in other tourist destinations throughout the world, crime is a fact of life, and as a tourist, you may be targeted for theft and scams.
+The best prevention is awareness of the situation and the risks you may face.
 In order to increase your chances of having a safe and pleasant vacation, follow these tips for Mexico travel safety.

 Before you leave:

 - Research your destination.
 The US State Department's Web site has information about Mexico as well as current warnings and public announcements regarding safety issues for travelers.

 - As you're packing, think twice about taking valuables with you.
 If they're not essential, they're probably better off left at home.
 This will also make for lighter bags, allowing you greater ease of movement which can deter potential thieves.